Vietnam Itinerary for 7 Days

 Start your day early as we have a day trip to the Ninh-Binh province today.
 Ninh Binh is 90 km (2hrs one-way) from Hanoi and offers breathtaking views of riverine landscapes, lush rice paddies, sheer cliffs, and limestone karsts.
 The region is known as “Ha Long Bay on Land” by the locals because it is dotted with hundreds of limestone monoliths with rivers flowing through them.
 Many enchanting caves have formed inside the limestone mountains and are one of Ninh Binh’s main attractions.
 I have listed a few fun things to do in Ninh Binh below.
 Return to Hanoi in the evening and spend the remaining hours exploring the city’s nightlife and food scene.

 - Take a paddle boat tour in Tam Coc/Trang An.
-A boatman will paddle you along the way as you pass towering karsts and glide beneath grottoes.
+A boatman will paddle you as you pass towering karsts and glide beneath grottoes.

 - Climb 500 steps to Mua Cave Viewpoint for sweeping views of the Tam Coc Valley.
 The incredible sight of the river winding lazily in, out, and around the paddies and ancient karsts makes the steep hike worthwhile